-Time: those wholly assessed by Continue Examination Board.
-For students f in Winter and Summer.
-Marks for all modules including ous Assessment will be presented to the Summer Failing to achieve the pass standards in these modules, nations in Autumn with an Autumn Examination Board.
-Modules: Students take 30 credits: http://wv vw.ucc.ie/calendar/postgraduate/certificate/law/page02.htm Marks Maxima: 100 per five credit module, 200 pe er ten credit module, Total Marks 600 Distribution of Marks: Distribution of marks and assessme for individual modules are contain ent details (including Formal Written Examination Profile) ed in the Book of Modules.
-Pass Standard (module level): The pass standard for each module are detailed in the Book of Module e is 40%.
-Special Requirements for individual modules, if any 25.
-Pass Standard (programme level): In order to pass the Postgraduate Certificate in Advanced Family Law a candidate must pass taught modules to the value of 30 credits at the Summer Examination Board and/or Autumr Supplemental Examination Board.
-Honours Standard (Overall Award): Summer and Autumn Supplements must complete and pass modules Autumn Supplemental Examinations: Please refer to the Book of Modules for requirements governing the Autumn Supplemental Examination for individual modules.
-Students who fail individual taught modules at the Summer Examination Board must repeat all failed/absent modules at the Autumn Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board.
-Capping of Marks at the Autumn Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
-The actual mark achieved by the candidate will be recorded on the student record.
-Ranking: A candidate shall be ranked, firstly y, on the basis of their overall award (of a particular ondly, within a particular class of Honours or Pass, on the One Year Rule: Students must pass the selected m odules within one year from the date of first registration for is rule means that the student is ineligible to proceed further
+DOSTODADIJATE CEDT IFICATE IN ADVANCED FAMIL V I ALM EVARMINATION PUSTGRADUATE CERT IFICATE IN ADVANCED FAMIL Y LAVV EXAIVIINATION Time: those wholly assessed by Continuo Examination Board.
+For students for in Winter and Summer.
+Marks for all modules including ous Assessment will be presented to the Summer ailing to achieve the pass standards in these modules, nations in Autumn with an Autumn Examination Board.
+Modules: Students take 30 credits: http://ww w.ucc.ie/calendar/postgraduate/certificate/law/page02.htm Marks Maxima: 100 per five credit module, 200 per r ten credit module, Total Marks 600 Distribution of Marks: Distribution of marks and assessme for individual modules are contained ent details (including Formal Written Examination Profile) ed in the Book of Modules.
+Pass Standard (module level): The pass standard for each module are detailed in the Book of Module is 40%.
+Special Requirements for individual modules, if any, es.
+Pass Standard (programme level): - Certificate in Advanced Family Law a candidate must pass credits at the Summer Examination Board and/or Autumr Honours Standard (Overall Award): Summer and Autumn Supplementa must complete and pass modules t award of honours at the Autumn St 'Supplemental Examinations' below The grade of honours shall be dete First Class Honours: (i.e. 70%). an aggregate of not less than 420/600 marks Second Class Honours Grade 1: (i.e. 60%).
+Second Class Honours Grade 2: an aggregate of not less than 360/600 marks an aggregate of not less than 300/600 marks (i.e. 50%).
+Autumn Supplemental Examinations: Please refer to the Book of Modules Examination for individual module for requirements governing the Autumn Supplemental s. modules at the Summer Examination Board must repeat all mn Supplemental Examination, where there is provision to Examination Board. and the calculation of honours, the supplemental Examination : In determining aggregation maximummark that willbe taken into account is a pass - the candidate will be recorded on the student record.
+Ranking: A candidate shall be ranked, firstly, , on the basis of their overall award (of a particular andly, within a particular class of Honours or Pass, on the

+One Year Rule: Students must pass the selected modules within one year from the date of first registration for the year.
+Failure to comply with this rule means that the student is ineligible to proceed further in the programme.